 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

-In the last version of this page I featured alongside an RML an AVL class low floor double decker operating on a Sunday, and made the remark that this might be a taste of things to come.
+In an earlier version of this page I featured alongside an RML an AVL class low floor double decker operating on a Sunday, and made the remark that this might be a taste of things to come.
 What I was obviously not expecting was that the route would in fact be converted to articulated single deckers!
-Much was made in the early days of the artic being the "perfect" (depending on your point of view!) replacement for London’s remaining Routemasters, but in fact, it was quite some time before any direct conversions to this mode of operation took place.
-The 73 was the first, with the 12 following; the only other such conversion planned that I am aware of is route 38, although you could count the 436, a sectionalisation of the outer end of the 36.
+Much was made in the early days of the artic being the "perfect" (depending on your point of view!) replacement for London’s remaining Routemasters, but in fact, it was quite some time before any direct conversions from Routemaster to this mode of operation took place.
+The 73 was the first, with the 12 following; in the end, the only other such conversion was the 38, although you could count the 436, a sectionalisation of the outer end of the 36, and one of the first artic routes.

-Here, Camberwell based MAL 64 (BX54 UCM) passes southbound along Whitehall on New Year's Eve.
-The route was re-structured at the time the new articulated bus contract began.
+The 12 route was re-structured at the time the new articulated bus contract began.
 Previously the route had run in two sections, from Dulwich to Oxford Circus, and Peckham to Notting Hill Gate, although some early and late journeys ran through.
 The latter section was withdrawn, with an extension of route 390 to Notting Hill Gate and frequency increases both on the remaining section of the 12 and on the 148, which also links Camberwell and Walworth with Marble Arch and Notting Hill.
-Overall, there was a reduction in frequency between Peckham and Oxford Circus, although (theoretically at least) the artics can take almost twice as many passengers as the RMLs.
+Overall, there was a reduction in frequency between Peckham and Oxford Circus, although (theoretically at least) the artics could take almost twice as many passengers as the RMLs.
 The overall requirement fell from 38 to 29 buses.
 However, one bizarre result of the change was an increase in frequency on the quietest section of the whole route, Dulwich to Peckham!

 Equally, such a long route naturally lends itself to operation by quite a large number of garages, with anything up to five operating on the route simultaneously.
 Examples (though probably not comprehensive) are Croydon, Elmers End, Catford, Nunhead, Peckham, Camberwell, Walworth and Shepherds Bush.
 The computer scheduling system developed by London Buses in the 1970s is designed for a maximum of four garages operating on any one route.
 This was derived from the 12, which happened to have four garages (ED, PM, Q and S, I think) at the time!